weswinder/hubot-huddle-alarm/README.md

 You can set ```HUBOT_STANDUP_PREPEND``` to define a string that will be prepended to the alert messages Hubot sends.
 Typically, you'd use this to trigger an alert to everybody, for example, *@here* will alert everybody active in a Hipchat room, and *@all* does the same for Flowdock.

-## Caveats
+## Local Time

 Currently, the time you specify must be the same timezone as the server Hubot resides on.
 You can check this with `hubot time`.

-Standup reminders are sent using `robot.messageRoom`.
-Therefore, the room name needs to be saved correctly when a standup reminder is created.
-This was originally written for Hipchat, which retrieves the room from a message using `msg.envelope.user.reply_to`.
-You might need to change this if you're using a different adapter.
-You can find that part of the code around line 170, inside the `create standup` comand.
+However, you can specify a UTC offset to compensate for any differences between Hubot's time and your local time.

 ## Installation via NPM